Multipartite Generalization of Geometric measure of Discord: Conclusion

 \section{Conclusion}

-Radhakrishnan \emph{et.al} \cite{rad} proposed a generalization of quantum discord to multipartite systems, which is consistency with the conventional definition of discord in bipartite systems and derived explicit formulae for any states.
+Radhakrishnan \emph{et. al} \cite{rad} proposed a generalization of quantum discord to multipartite systems, which is consistent with the conventional definition of discord in bipartite systems and derived explicit formulae for any states.
 These results are significant in capturing quantum correlations for multi-qubit systems.
 In general, the multipartite quantum discord is difficult to evaluate due to the complexity of its optimization.
-We have presented generic form of a generalization of geometric measure of quantum discord for an $N$-partite state using the conditional measurements.
-We obtain the exact formulas of the measure for three, four and $N$-qubit states.
-The results in \cite{zhu} for the family of multi-qubit states include in our measure.\\
+We have presented a generic form of a generalization of the geometric measure of quantum discord for an $N$-partite state using conditional measurements.
+We obtain the exact formulas of the measure for three, four, and $N$-qubit states.
+The results in \cite{zhu} for the family of multi-qubit states {are reproduced} by our measure.